jt-lanl/cov-voc/README.md

 (usually fasta, but can be tbl or fasta.gz or several other formats) and applies various filters to clean up the file.

-One fix is to
-identify all the columns for which the reference sequence exhibits a dash (`-`) and to strip these columns from all the sequences.
+One "fix" is to identify all the columns for which the reference sequence exhibits a dash (`-`) and to strip these columns from all the sequences.
 The reason for this is so that the `n`'th character in each sequence corresponds to site number `n`.
-[Note that in the next generation of analysis tools, we will be able to handle insertions, and will not assume that sequence string index matches site number.]
+[Note that the current generation of analysis tools in this package is able to handle insertions, and does not assume that sequence string index matches site number.]

 `fixfasta` also has options for codon-aligning DNA sequences and for translating DNA sequences in to amino-acid sequences.

 ## MATCHFASTA

-identifies sequences from a fasta file that matches a given pattern (sequence pattern and/or geographical region and/or pango lineage). with no pattern specified, it provides a conveinent way to view fasta files (eg, subsets of sequences and/or subsets of sites)
+`matchfasta` identifies sequences from a fasta file that matches a given pattern (sequence pattern and/or geographical region and/or pango lineage).
+With no pattern specified, it provides a conveinent way to view fasta files (eg, subsets of sequences and/or subsets of sites).

 ## MUT2FASTA